Breaking Generational Curses

 Accept this humbly “by faith” and recognise that you are totally pardoned.
 Walk in the joy of the Lord and enjoy the liberty and freedom that comes with forgiveness.
 When you sin (1) ask immediately for cleansing (2) turn away from your sin, and (3) accept His forgiveness “by faith.”
 By this, He make us more and more into His image.
 He removes the things in our lives that are an offence to Him and a hindrance to us.

 These “believers” who teach “generational curses” are bondage makers.
 They point believers to themselves for freedom instead of Christ.
 They place men under countless curses instead of freeing them.
 They spy out our liberty and assault it.
-It is a false Gospel and one that needs opposing and rejecting.
+It is a false Gospel that should be opposed and rejected by all sound Bible believing Christians.

 Before salvation your sin separated you from God and you were under a curse, were condemned and under the wrath of God.